mblode/marx/README.md

 ##Key features
 - Built atop of Sanitize.css, meaning all browsers render consistently.
-- Created using the SASS preprocessor (Customise all the variables!).
+- Created using the SASS/Stylus preprocessors (Customise all the variables!).
 - Responsive and mobile-friendly.
 - Clean, beautiful typography.
 - Forms, tables, buttons and navigation.